-Review of the canine reports shows that the majority of reports were for dry dog food formulations, but raw food, semi-moist food, and wet food were also represented.
+Review of the canine reports shows that most reports were for dry dog food formulations, but raw food, semi-moist food, and wet foods were also represented.

-Before the July 2018 DCM Update, FDA/Vet-LIRN had tested multiple products for minerals and metals (Ca, Mg, P, Fe, Co, Cu, Zn, Se, I) and amino acids including taurine, cysteine, and methionine.
+Before the July 2018 DCM Update, FDA/Vet-LIRN had tested multiple products for minerals and metals (calcium, magnesium, phosphorus, iron, cobalt, copper, zinc, selenium, iodine) and amino acids including taurine, cysteine, and methionine.
 That product testing did not reveal any abnormalities.

-Since the July 2018 DCM Update, Vet-LIRN tested both grain-free labeled and grain-containing products for the following:
+Since the July 2018 DCM Update, Vet-LIRN tested both products labeled as "grain-free" and those containing grain for the following:

 - protein, fat, moisture

 - crude fiber, total dietary fiber, soluble fiber, insoluble fiber

 The average percent protein, fat, total taurine, total cystine, total methionine, total methionine-cystine, and resistant starch content on a dry matter basis (in other words, after removing all moisture content) were similar for both grain-free labeled and grain-containing products.
 For more details, please see the Vet-LIRN DCM Update.

 Taurine & Amino Acids